asreimer/lmfit2/docs/install.rst

     python tests/test.py

-This will take a minute or two.
-It shouldn't return any errors if everything is set up properly.
+This will take a minute or two and should result in no errors if everything is working as it should.